Space @ TU Darmstadt SoSe 2025

 The Recovery team’s job is to design a system which ensures the safe and soft landing of our rockets.
 We do this by designing and testing parachute-systems, as well as experimenting with new recovery concepts.

-For EuRoC 2025 we will be implementing a new Recovery Design, which is intended as an airbrake for altitude precision and as a drogue chute replacement.
+For EuRoC 2025 we will be implementing a new Recovery Design, which is intended as a drogue chute replacement.
 This new system is named “Parabrakes”.

 Our Parabrakes will ensure that the otherwise violent initial recovery event will closer resemble a soft transition into falling under intended drogue descent velocity.